Interstellar-Lab/bump-version/README.md

 # Suffix
 Suffix delimiter is the dash `-`.
 A suffix can be added by using the input `suffix`:
 - if the version file contains "1.2.3" and the `suffix` input is "pre-release", the tag added in git will be "v1.2.3-pre-release"

 No suffix is allowed in the version file:
 - if the version file contains "1.2.3-pre-release" it will return an error as it is not a SemVer

+Note that a version with a suffix is not newer than the same version without suffix.
+Bump-version compare version without suffix:
+- if version file contains "1.2.3" and last version found in git tags is "1.2.3-pre-release" bump-version will return an error saying that version is not new

+If you want to release a version currently in pre-release:
+- Set the input `release` to `yes`
-If the last version found in git tags has a suffix and the new version in the version
+- bump-version will check that the last version found in git tags has a "pre-release" suffix and publish a new tag without the suffix

 ## Development workflow
 - You do some work